-Dr. Nicole Bourbonnais is an Assistant Professor of International History at the Graduate Institute.
+Dr. Nicole Bourbonnais is an Associate Professor of International History at the Graduate Institute.
 Her research explores the intersections between the “private” sphere (gender relations, sex, reproduction, and the family), national/international politics, and transnational activism.
 Her first book, Birth Control in the Decolonizing Caribbean: Reproductive Politics and Practice on Four Islands, 1930-1970 (Cambridge University Press, 2016) traces how birth control campaigns in Jamaica, Trinidad, Barbados, and Bermuda were shaped concurrently by colonialism, nationalism, social activism, and working class women’s efforts to control their reproductive lives.
 Her next major project, The Gospel of Birth Control: Prophets, Patients, and the Global Family Planning Movement uses intermediary actors – the fieldworkers, doctors, and nurses sent out by international organizations and the local colleagues they worked with – as a vector to connect global and local histories of family planning.
 She is also interested in the links between anti-racist and feminist activism in the early twentieth century and the history of maternal and child health.

 Dr. Bourbonnais received her BA from the University of British Colombia (Vancouver) and MA/PhD in History from the University of Pittsburgh.
 She teaches courses and supervises theses on the subjects of reproductive politics, social history, the history of gender/sexuality, transnational activism, Latin American and Caribbean history, and the history of public health and medicine.

 Peer-reviewed Journal Articles and Book Chapters

 - Forthcoming, “Colonizing and Decolonizing Sex in the Caribbean,” Dagmar Herzog and Chelsea Schields, eds.
 Routledge Companion to Sexuality and Colonialism (expected publication 2021)